 At any given date, the model will provide the degree-day accumulations from the biofix, a forecast of accumulation over the next several days, and pest management advice based on current accumulations.
 For example, as accumulation gets close to 810 degree days (the estimated degree days required to develop from an egg to an egg-laying female moth), the program notes that this is approaching the peak of the second GBM flight and you are advised to apply an insecticide at near 810 for a high risk site and to scout for damage for low or intermediate risk sites.
-The NEWA forecast makes a distinction between insecticides that need to be consumed (e.g. Altacor [chlorantraniliprole], Belt [flubendiamide], Intrepid

-[methoxyfenozide] (not allowed in NY on grapes)) where the timing should be close to 810 degree days and those that work mostly through contact (e.g. Brigade, Danitol, Baythroid, Sevin) where timing should be between 810 and 850.
-In 2015, we reached 810 degree days in the Geneva area on around July 8.
+The NEWA forecast makes a distinction between insecticides that need to be consumed (e.g. Altacor [chlorantraniliprole], Belt [flubendiamide], Intrepid [methoxyfenozide] where the timing should be close to 810 degree days and those that work mostly through contact (e.g. Brigade, Danitol, Baythroid, Sevin) where timing should be between 810 and 850.
 I wanted to briefly mention scouting for GBM damage.
 It's important for both intermediate and high risk vineyards for the second and third generations to scout for damage.
-The timing of scouting should be just prior to predicted peak flight and initiation of egg-laying (810 degreedays after biofix and 1620 degreedays after biofix).
+The timing of scouting should be just prior to predicted peak flight and initiation of egg-laying (810 degree-days after biofix for second generation and 1620 degree-days after biofix for third generation).
 If it were easy to see GBM eggs, then the scouting could be helpful for timing insecticide treatments.
 However, it is very difficult to scout for eggs.
 Therefore, the purpose of the scouting is to get a handle on potential damage levels and whether you are exceeding economic thresholds.
 For Concord grapes, if the percent of clusters that show some GBM damage to berries is <6% at second flight and <15% at third flight, then a treatment is not recommended.
 These levels can be used as a guide for wine grapes.
 However, for high value vinifera cultivars, especially cultivars with tight clusters prone to fruit rots, the thresholds probably should be lower.

 There are several options available for chemical control of GBM.
-See the guidelines for a full listing.
+See the 2019 New York and Pennsylvania Pest Management Guidelines for Grapes for a full listing.
 The most commonly used products are the pyrethroids (Danitol, Brigade (including several generic products with same active ingredient), Baythroid, Mustang Maxx, Hero).
 Pyrethroids are broad-spectrum and will kill a number of other insect pests, as well as, beneficial insects.
 Leverage and Brigadier both include a pyrethroid that provides control of GBM and a neonicotinoid that provides good control of sucking insects like leafhoppers (see below).
 Imidan is also an effective broad-spectrum material but it is not quite as effective against leafhoppers as the pyrethroids.
 Moreover, the label for Imidan has a 14 day REI, which makes its use problematic.
 Another broad-spectrum insecticide, Sevin (carbaryl), is labeled for GBM and in the past, was commonly used.
 However, there has been some evidence of control failures with Sevin in the Lake Erie area due to resistance.